AG7GN/wecg/README.md

 	- Click __Save__, then __Close__ to close the configuration screen.
 	- You can [change the frequency in FLdigi in a number of ways](http://www.w1hkj.com/FldigiHelp/rig_control_page.html).
 The easiest is to click on the leftmost digit in the frequency display, then type your desired frequency in KHz, then press __RETURN__.

-		__IMPORTANT!__  The `710.sh` script will not work while Fldigi is running with rigCAT enabled because rigCAT has control of the serial port to the radio.
-Once Fldigi is stopped, you can again use `710.sh`.
 1. Test the __START Fldigi+Flmsg__ and __STOP Fldigi+Flmsg__ and __KILL Fldigi+Flmsg__
 menu items to make sure they work as desired.